-The quality payment programs implemented by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) will begin in 2017 and affect 2019 reimbursements.
+The Quality Payment Program, implemented by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), will implement two new programs in 2017 that will affect 2019 reimbursements.
 The quality of data in physicians’ claims will need to accurately reflect both the patient’s encounter and diagnoses on the date of service.

 For example, there is a large increase in diabetes codes with ophthalmic complications.
 These codes now indicate laterality (which eye or eyes have the stated disease).
 New concepts include staging of retinopathy and more detailed coding for retinal detachments.

 In gastroenterology, there is now inclusion of stromal tumors and additional types of colitis and gastroenteritis.
 Codes for pancreatitis have increased, and there is now a code for gluten sensitivity.

 Codes identifying complications of procedures have also increased.
 Hemorrhages, hematomas, and seromas following a procedure can now be identified with greater accuracy, and mechanical complications are likewise identified in greater detail.